 Ignoring customer success metrics is like navigating a ship without a compass.
-These KPIs provide a pulse on the health of your customer relationships and offer a roadmap to improving your products or services.
+These key performance indicators (KPIs) provide a pulse on the health of your customer relationships and offer a roadmap to improving your products or services.

-In this article we will touch upon the most crucial customer success metrics your business should track.
-They are organized into two major categories:
+In this article, we will touch upon the 15 most crucial customer success metrics your business should track.
+We’ve also thrown in some customer success metrics SaaS (software as a service) businesses like us should measure to assess performance.

 Let’s start with the fundamental question…